tfriman/jndi-settings/README.md

 }
 ```

 ## TODO

-* Example of reading the configuration file.
-* JNDI namespaces
 * Gists instead of those embedded examples on this page... is it possible?
+* Property file reading examples using Spring JavaConfig and Guice.